-Housley Napa Valley was founded in 2011 but their roots go much deeper into the Napa Valley.
-Art Housley moved to Napa in 1969 and raised his family here – he is 5th generation from the San Francisco Bay Area.
-Wanting to get away from the south bay and its impending urban sprawl, he choose Napa as a less crowded more rural environment for his family.
-Working for PG&E at the time, he later left his job there and branched out into other businesses including starting a community market in Napa in 1976 and calling it Ranch Market (still there today on Soscol Avenue north of downtown).
-A year later he purchased a tiny store in Yountville, called Cash & Carry.
-He changed the name to Ranch Market Too!; it is still family owned (Art’s son Arik and his wife Hannah now own the store).
+Housley Napa Valley was founded in 2011 but their roots go much deeper into Napa Valley.
+Art Housley moved to Napa in 1969 and raised his family here; he is 5th generation from the San Francisco Bay Area.
+Wanting to get away from the south bay and its impending urban sprawl, he chose Napa as a less crowded more rural environment for his family.
+Working for PG&E at the time, he later left his job there and branched out into other businesses including starting a community market in Napa in January 1977 and calling it Ranch Market.
+This market still operates in its original location, in a building that was built in 1967 on Soscol Avenue north of downtown.
+About a year later he purchased a tiny store in Yountville, called Cash & Carry, previously owned by Bud and Barbara Dulinsky.
+He changed the name to Ranch Market Too! and later remodeled and increased the size of the building; it is still family owned (Art’s son Arik and his wife Hannah now own the store).
 This market is one of the last places in Yountville where one can get a reasonably priced sandwich at the deli and basic food provisions.
 Art used to run a liquor store, meat market, a video game space and had a yacht charter business on the Napa River.

 The family has owned a vineyard along the southern part of the Silverado Trail since 1977.
-Today they own two vineyards, both originally planted to Chardonnay – currently both planted to Cabernet Sauvignon – a 2.5 acre block and another larger 6 acre block (in the Oak Knoll/Stags Leap District part of the valley).
+Today they own two vineyards, both originally planted to Chardonnay but currently both planted to Cabernet Sauvignon including a 2.5-acre block and another larger 6-acre block (in the Oak Knoll/Stags Leap District part of the valley).
 They continue to sell some fruit from their vineyards; in 2014 they produced their first ever estate Cabernet Sauvignon.

 Ranch Market Too!, Yountville